bilalozlu/trafik_ceza_sorgulama/README.md

 This project is my summer practice work.
 In this project, I just completed front-end side and I used an API provided to me by the company I worked for.
 The back-end side is made by them.
 The project is started with create-react-native-app and not ejected.
 Since node_modules are not uploaded, you should download them by "npm install" command to use the app.
-Rest of the text is default React Native readme file.
+Rest of the text is default React Native readMe file.
 - Bilal ÖZLÜ